Sejsel/aoc2024-ksplang/README.md

 Made a little summary generator to generate that table above.
 Somehow it's too enjoyable to try to get the instruction count down.

-Reintroduced my catalogue of [short ways to push a constant](gen/src/main/resources/short_pushes.txt).
+I also reintroduced my catalogue of [short ways to push a constant](gen/src/main/resources/short_pushes.txt).
 There are still a few more optimizations that I need to reintroduce from my Python tooling, but this one was somehow the most fun back then and it makes a decent difference (~16% speedup in day 1-1).

+The second part of the task was fine, my lovely quadratic algorithm ended up faster than the (quadratic) [sort](https://arxiv.org/abs/2110.01111) I used in part 1.
+Perhaps I will replace the sort with something faster later on.

+### Day 2 (2024-12-05)